Donald Trump Jr. Suggests Joe Biden Is A Pedophile In ‘Joking’ Instagram Post

 Donald Trump Jr., who previously joked that Hillary Clinton poisoned Jeffrey Epstein, is now taking aim at presumptive Democratic presidential nominee Joe Biden.
 As reported by Jonathan Martin in The New York Times, Trump Jr. posted an Instagram picture on Saturday that appears to accuse Biden of being a pedophile.
-As noted by the publication, Trump Jr. later said on Twitter that he was just “joking around,” a tactic Martin said is often used by his father, Donald Trump.
+Not long after, Trump Jr. said on Twitter that he was just “joking around” — a tactic that Martin said is often used by Donald Trump.

 1. The 3 ???? emojis in the caption should indicate to anyone with a scintilla of common sense that I’m joking around.